 Though I may never see that in my lifetime, if this book can help even a few people to feed their children in a sustainable way that they carry with them through their lives, we've made a difference.

 It worked for us.

-My daughter loves a wide variety of healthy, plant-based foods.
-She eats things people are shocked to see like kale, quinoa, amaranth, lentils, salads, olives, and loves them just as much as she loves the occasional treat dessert we have.
+My kids love a wide variety of healthy, plant-based foods.
+They eats things people are shocked to see like kale, asparagus, quinoa, amaranth, lentils, salads, olives, and love them just as much as they love the occasional dessert we have.